TeacakeTech/staticpatch-core/docs/gitlab.md

 ## Live builds

-In "CI/CD" setting, set the following variables with "Expand variable reference" flag off:
+In "CI/CD" setting, set the following variables with "Expand variable reference" and "Protect variable" flags off:

-* `STATICPATCH_DOMAIN` - domain of the StaticPatch app to push to ("Protect variable" off)
+* `STATICPATCH_DOMAIN` - domain of the StaticPatch app to push to ("Visible")
-* `STATICPATCH_SITE` - slug of the site you want to push to ("Protect variable" off)
+* `STATICPATCH_SITE` - slug of the site you want to push to ("Visible")
-* `STATICPATCH_SECURITY_KEY` - a security key for that site ("Protect variable" on)
+* `STATICPATCH_SECURITY_KEY` - a security key for that site ("Masked and hidden")

 Add the following files: